Child Custody Lawyer Proudly Serving Santa Rosa, CA

 - Psychiatric, psychological, or other mental health counseling or therapy needs

 - Residence (where the children will live)

 Of course, some disagreements may arise when making these decisions, necessitating further court involvement.
 The attorneys at Vandyk Law can be you and your child’s advocate in seeing that their well-being is protected.

 Call a Skilled Santa Rosa Child Custody Vandyk Law Today

 The fear of losing time with a beloved child can incite some of the most intense and long-lasting stress imaginable.
 It’s so necessary to seek the help of a qualified and compassionate attorney to walk you through this trying process.
 The attorneys at Vandyk Law are ready to advocate for you and your child(ren) through the custody determination process.
 Don’t leave this most important responsibility to anyone else.
-Reach out to our compassionate team for a free and confidential consultation.
+Reach out to our compassionate team for a confidential consultation.